-- 1. The Assistant to the Associate Dean will notify the student and the course FOR of the date, time, and location of the arbitration hearing which must take place within five (5) business days (when the university is open) of receipt of the SON Student Request for Arbitration Form. - 2.
-The SON APRC will convene on the established arbitration hearing date and will meet with both the student and the course FOR. - A. If the student does not attend the scheduled arbitration hearing, the grading issue is considered resolved, the grade posted in SAIL stands, and no further action regarding the final course grade can be taken. - 3.
-Within two (2) business days following the arbitration hearing, the SON APRC will submit an arbitration decision, in writing, to the SON Dean. - 4.
-The SON Dean will review the arbitration decision letter and decide on an outcome for the grading dispute. - 5.
-The student will be notified of the Dean's decision via Certified Mail.
+The panel will meet separately with the grievant and the faculty involved with the grievance.

+If the student does not attend the scheduled Formal Grade Appeal Review Hearing, the grading issue is considered resolved, the grade posted in SAIL stands, and no further action regarding the final course grade can be taken.
+Within two (2) business days following the Grade Appeal Hearing, the SON APRC Chair will submit a Review decision, in writing, to the SON Dean, the appropriate Associate Dean, the Associate Dean's Assistant, and the student's Academic Adviser, and the Director of Advising.
+The SON Dean will review the Formal Grade Appeal Review decision letter and decide on an outcome for the grading dispute.
+The student will be notified of the Dean's decision via OU email.
 The decision of the SON Dean is final.